Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Closed system dynamics

-Contrary to expectations, we report that increasing the order of the nonlinearity parameter $m$ in JC coupling does not necessarily enhance the coherence production in the transient phase of the dynamics.
+Contrary to expectations, we report that increasing the order of the nonlinearity parameter $m$ in MPJC coupling does not necessarily enhance the coherence production.
 We note that these observations are made based on the transient phase of the dynamics, although at later times, it may be possible that higher $m$ produces larger coherence.
-However, we should be careful as we are only analysing here the dissipationless evolution, and when we consider the effects of the inevitable couplings to the environment (see Section~\ref{sec:results_open}) those effects will be greatly inhibited.
+However, we should be careful as we are only analyzing here the dissipationless evolution, and when we consider the effects of the inevitable couplings to the environment (see Section~\ref{sec:results_open}) those effects will be greatly inhibited.
 Ultimately, as depicted in Fig.~\ref{fig_cq_Osc_vac_szx}, it is evident that the level of coherence generated tends to rise with the augmentation of $g_z$.

 To provide a comprehensive overview, it is essential to note that the development of spin coherence is not contingent upon the presence of both bosonic modes; in fact, even a single bosonic mode is sufficient to induce spin coherence.
 The specifics of this investigation are discussed in Appendix~\ref{sec:single_mode}.